CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

   ```
   An [example OperatorGroup for you to modify is available](https://raw.githubusercontent.com/CrowdStrike/falcon-operator/main/docs/deployment/openshift/operatorgroup.yaml)

-##### Installing the Red Hat Marketplace Operator from the Console OperatorHub
+##### Installing the Red Hat Operator from the Console OperatorHub

-- Create a subscription `yaml` file to install the official Red Hat Marketplace certified operator (`redhat-marketplace`).
+- Create a subscription `yaml` file to install the official Red Hat certified operator (`certified-operators`).
 In this example, the certified operator will be installed via the `Subscription` Kind:
   ```
   cat << EOF >> subscription.yaml
   apiVersion: operators.coreos.com/v1alpha1